 Then, as if out of the blue, Sabre managed a much better exit out of turn one and sailed by the Shadow into turn 2.
 The McLaren was back into second.
 And immediately set out to reduce the gap to Plaçais, with Ogonoski now losing ground.

 Behind the three leaders followed a string of McLarens.
-The first non McLaren being the Porsche of Grant Riddall who had climbed back to eight, purely on the back of his strength and driving ability.
+The first non McLaren being the Porsche of Grant Riddall who had climbed back to eight, purely on the back of Grant’s strength and driving ability.

 Ryon had fallen back to 14th with a badly damaged Lola, and was now juggling for position with fellow Belgian driver, Juha Bos.

 A modest war of McLarens was raging for places 4 to 6.
 Mount Tremblant-winner David Jaques, who was now in an older M8E, was putting pressure on rookie Gabriel Sterr, enjoying his first race in an M8C.
 The German proved that his lack of experience did not prevent him from being quick as hell.
 He managed a better exit out of turn 7 and simply blasted by a slow Jundt, running in fourth.

 Some laps later, Ogonoski succeeded in regaining second.
 But Sabre was not very baffled and remained glued to the Shadow’s rear end.

 At the start of lap 29, Sabre pulled along side in turn one and just as some laps before, got by again.
 For some reason, Austin seemed to struggle with turn one, allowing Sabre to built a small cushion.